Danfraga33/techblog/README.md

-# AI & Semiconductor Blog – README
+# AI & Semiconductor Blog

 ## 📖 About This Project